Adult college student admits he took second go-round more seriously

 - Know your local higher education facilities

-- Enrollment for January 2015 session open at Columbia College–Lake of the Ozarks
+- Registration for POST criminal justice training classes at Columbia College–Lake of the Ozarks remains open

 Use the comment form below to begin a discussion about this content.